oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

 ---
 title: "Update 4"
 date: 2019-02-23T17:32:31-05:00
-weight: 3
+weight: 6
 ---

 This use case demonstrates dynamically configuring Work Manager Threads Constraints in your running domain without restarting the servers.
 This use case requires Update1 use case to be run already.

 In the use case, you will:

- - Update the ConfigMap containing WDT model created in Update1 use case with changes to Work Manager Threads Constraint configuration
+ - Update the ConfigMap containing WDT model created in Update1 use case with changes to Work Manager Threads Constraint configuration.
- - Update the Domain YAML file to enable online update feature
+ - Update the Domain YAML file to enable online update feature.
- - Update the Domain YAML file to trigger a domain introspection, which applies the new configuration values without restarting servers
+ - Update the Domain YAML file to trigger a domain introspection, which applies the new configuration values without restarting servers.

 Here are the steps: